YubingHanhyb/YubingHanhyb.github.io/_pages/about.md

 In addition to research, I have extensive experience in HR operations, organizational development, and administrative tasks.
 With a passion for public policy, economic equity, and human capital development, I am eager to apply my skills in research, data analysis, HR operations, and strategic communication to policy-driven organizations and research institutions.

 You can connect with me on [LinkedIn](http://www.linkedin.com/in/seroviahan)

+Publications:

+Exploration and Optimization Analysis of the Practical Path of Innovation and Entrepreneurship Education in Universities'
+Authors: Yubing Han, Shengrui Liang
+Journal: Journal of Educational Research and Policies
+Year: 2023

+Research on the Lack of Public Policies in the Development of Social Enterprises in China
+Authors: Peilun Chen, Yubing Han, Zhicai Wang
+Journal: Academic Journal of Humanities & Social Sciences
+Year: 2022

+The Current Situation of the Tea Industry in Huangpi District, Wuhan and Development Suggestions
+Authors: Shaopeng Guo, Yubing Han
+Journal: Tea in Fujian
+Year: 2021

+Research and Countermeasures on the Development Path of “Promoting Tea with Tourism” in the Context of Rural Revitalization
+Authors: Guicai Liu, Yubing Han, Yixuan Liu
+Journal: Rent and Sale Information
+Year: 2021